PeterDrake/drakepedia/data_structures/strings.md

 1. :star::star::star: How would you convert a `char[]` `a` into a String?
 1. :star::star::star: How would you convert a String `s` into a `char[]`?
 1. :star::star::star: Can the [for each loop](../control_structures/loops.md#for-each-loops) be used to iterate through the characters of a String `s`?
+1. :star::star::star: The String method `getChars` has a return type of `void`, so it doesn't return a value.
+Since Strings are immutable, the method also can't modify the String.
+What's the point of such a method?

 ## Answers
 1. Yes: `""`